Efficient 3D Machining for Simple and Complex Components

 - Rib and Groove Machining

-Any stock geometries can be used as the starting base for the roughing process and can then be processed plane by plane.
-Various optimisation options enable extremely efficient machining:
+Any stock geometry can be used as the starting base for the roughing process and the part can then be processed plane by plane.
+Various optimization options enable extremely efficient machining:

 - Toolpath filleting (HSC machining)